Zoyha Zabin Nisha

 Geospatial science is making a huge difference to her home country, says Master of Science (Research) student Zoyha Zabin Nisha who came to AUT as an international student from Fiji, supported by a Ministry of Foreign Affairs and Trade NZ Scholarship.

 “Since Fiji is a developing country, a flood event leads to huge financial costs to repair infrastructures and assist people.
-For my master’s degree research, I’m focusing on determining the impacts of flood events through flood hazard mapping of the Ba River in Fiji.
+For my master’s degree research at AUT, I was focusing on determining the impacts of flood events through flood hazard mapping of the Ba River in Fiji.

-“Using geographic information systems and remote sensing, I’m working towards creating flood extents so that people are aware of where flood waters might reach.
-The datasets I’m using to generate maps for my research include rainfall, building outlines, infrastructure, evacuation centres, and land use and land cover.
-I’m also utilising SAR imagery from Google Earth Engine to study previous flood events in Ba town.”
+“Using geographic information systems and remote sensing, I was working towards creating flood extents so that people are aware of where flood waters might reach.
+The datasets I used to generate maps for my research included rainfall, building outlines, infrastructure, evacuation centres, and land use and land cover.
+I also utilised SAR imagery from Google Earth to study previous flood events in Ba town.”

-Zoyha’master’s degree research is supervised by Professor Michael Petterson and Dr Bradley Case from AUT’s School of Science.
+Zoyha’s master’s degree research was supervised by Professor Michael Petterson and Dr Bradley Case from AUT’s School of Science.

 The right choice